 There might be a time you want to pay an employee a specific amount.
-But, once you factor in taxes, that amount gets smaller.
+But once you factor in taxes, that amount gets smaller.
 So how can you give an employee a certain net pay?
-Gross up for taxes.
+Tax gross up.

 The gross up basically reimburses the worker for the withheld taxes.